 - For generation of SSL certificates, send me an email so we can take a closer look at your hosting arrangement.

 And as promised, let me point you to Peter Carruthers if you want to make sure your whole company is in line with the Act..
 He has compiled a FABULOUS POPI compliance course that spells it out in wonderfully plain English, with superbly practical action points and extremely useful resources.
 You get five lectures to help you get compliant in less than a week, Information Officer Training, Staff Training, document resource pack and more.
-The course usually goes for R3997 but Pete issued about 200 spots on the course for R1497 (discount of R2500) this week and they’re filling up fast.
-You can find more details and sign up here:
+Find more details here: